-The Partnership Plan is in its fifth and final year of funding a Fabrication Lab, the biggest grant initiative in its history.
+The Fabrication Lab at Stillwater Area High School was the biggest grant initiative in The Partnership Plan's history.
 This project supports STEAM education (Science, Technology, Engineering, Arts and Math) by creating a 21st century production space that allows students to create and build the products of their imagination.
-With a generous, five-year, $250,000 matching grant from the Hubbard Broadcasting Foundation, we are helping to prepare students for the workplaces of tomorrow.
+With a generous, five-year, $250,000 matching grant from the Hubbard Broadcasting Foundation, and additional help from foundations such as the Andersen Corporate Foundation and Huelsmann Foundation, the Fab Lab is helping to prepare students for the workplaces of tomorrow.

 What is a Fab Lab?